 1. The ladder is open to the public.
 There is no charge to join.

 2. The ladder consists of both singles and doubles.

-Players are not required to play doubles, this is optional.
 It is up to players to arrange matches.
 Select a partner, and see if you can find another team to challenge.
 No rules exist regarding how far you can challenge up with doubles.
 Two teams from the ladder play each other.
 The highest ranked player on the winning team will move one spot above the highest ranked player on the losing team only if they are below them in rankings, otherwise they stay where they are.
 The lowest ranked player on the winning team will move one spot above the lowest ranked player on the losing team only if they are below them in the rankings, otherwise they stay where they are.

 If a tie-breaker is needed for doubles, the Coman rules (used by the USTA today) will apply.
 The Coman tiebreak is no different than a regular tiebreaker, except that players switch ends after one point, and then every four points thereafter.